-One (1) Inspector of Turns shall be assigned to each lane at each end of the pool, to ensure athletes comply with the Competition Rules after the start, for each turn, and at the finish of each event.
+One (1) Inspector of Turns shall be assigned to each lane at each end of the pool, to ensure Athletes comply with the Competition Rules after the start, for each turn, and at the finish of each Event.

-Jurisdiction for the Inspectors of Turns at the start end commences from the start signal until the completion of the first arm stroke, except in Breaststroke where it shall be the second arm stroke.
+Jurisdiction for the Inspectors of Turns at the starting end commences from the start signal until the completion of the first arm stroke, except in Breaststroke where it shall be the second arm stroke.

 For each turn, jurisdiction for the Inspectors of Turns commences from the beginning of the last arm stroke before touching and ending with the completion of the first arm stroke after the turn, except in Breaststroke where it shall be the second arm stroke.